rbchan/applied-popdy/notes.md

 ## For 2025

+- Number one priority is to add more examples
+  * Pull from textbooks
+  * Exp growth (and extinction) -> passenger pigeon

 - Course evaluations
   * Overall, they were very good
   * Students seem to think that the labs are hard and confusing